benashford/rs-es/README.md

 However, for cases when the caller is confident that the document matches a known structure (and is willing to handle any errors when that is not the case), a convenience function is available on the individual search hit which will decode the `Json` object into any type that implements [`Decodable`](http://doc.rust-lang.org/rustc-serialize/rustc_serialize/trait.Decodable.html).
 See the `rustc-serialize` documentation for more details, but the simplest way of defining such a struct may be to derive [`RustcDecodable'].

+Finally, there is a method to decode a full set of hits.

 ##### Examples

 First, with Json source documents: